Coriander has been around since ancient times, used both in cooking and in the healing arts, even into modern times.

 Steam distilled from crushed, ripe seeds.
 Closely related to Cilantro oil, which is distilled from the leaves of the same plant as Coriander.Information for Aromatherapists

-A middle to base note.
-Blends well with Cardamom, Sage, Clary Sage, Bergamot, Jasmine, Neroli, Petitgrain, Citronella, Sandalwood, Cypress, Pine, Ginger, Cinnamon, other spice oils, and other Umbelliferae family.
+A middle to base note, Coriander blends well with Cardamom, Sage, Clary Sage, Bergamot, Jasmine, Neroli, Petitgrain, Citronella, Sandalwood, Cypress, Pine, Ginger, Cinnamon, other spice oils, and other members of the Umbelliferae family.